Kong/kongponents/docs/style-guide/utilities.md

 We provide a combination of margin and padding classes similar to [bootstrap](https://getbootstrap.com/docs/4.3/utilities/spacing/) and [tailwindcss](https://tailwindcss.com/docs/padding).
 You can set a padding or margin to any side by providing a class like `p{side}-{size}` or `.m{side}-{size}`.
 The _space_ coincides with our preset list of spacing.

-Example: .pt-2 would add 8px of padding to the top of the element and.mx-0 would make the horizontal margin zero.
+Example: `.pt-2` would add 8px of padding to the top of the element, `.mx-0` would make the horizontal margin zero, and `.ma-0` would make both the horizontal and vertical margins zero.

 | Class       | Side           | Space    |
 | :---------- |:-------------- | :------- |